morind/cityzendata.github.io/_drafts/2015-03-11-tickToPower.markdown

 ## Conclusion ##

-Electric energy disaggregation is one the most difficult analysis challenge, it is not the purpose of this paper.
+Electric energy disaggregation is one of the most difficult analysis challenge, it is not the purpose of this paper.

 If you plan to make data analysis with impulse sensor, considere timestamp as one of the most accurate data.